Skip to content

 Garbage and Recycling

-Garbage dumpsters (brown) are located in the parking lots of the West and East Villages, Connor Road houses, and in the basement of Medical Plaza.
-Stilwell Field houses have individual garbage cans.
-Residents must not leave trash, used furniture, or other refuse outside the garbage dumpsters.
+Garbage dumpsters (brown) are located in the parking lots of the West and East Villages and Connor Road houses, Stilwell Field houses have individual garbage cans.
+Residents must not leave trash, used furniture, or other refuse in stairwells, hallways, or outside the garbage dumpsters.
 There is a large dumpster located north of the Maintenance Building in the West Village for disposal of large items, such as furniture.

-Recycling dumpsters (blue) are located in the parking lots in the West and East Villages and outside the basement doors of the North and South Medical Towers.
-See list of acceptable recyclable items.
-Ace Disposal information: http://www.acedisposal.com/index.php/mixed-recycling/
+Recycling dumpsters (blue) are located in the parking lots in the West and East Villages.
+Visit Ace Disposal’s website for a list of acceptable recyclable items.

-Glass is not accepted at USA recycling dumpsters.
-Glass recycling sites are located throughout Salt Lake City.
+Glass is not accepted in recycling dumpsters and must be dropped off at approved Glass recycling sites throughout Salt Lake City.

 uparrow